open-octave/TwitchKeyboardAPI/README.md

 - Git
 - GitHub CLI

-_**Note:** You wll run the script about 3 times total if you do not have any of the dependencies installed.
+_**Note:** You will run the script about 3 times total if you do not have any of the dependencies installed.
 This is because the terminal needs to be restarted after installing some of the dependencies._

 ### Prerequisites